astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

 ---
 title: "Install Astronomer Certified on a Single Virtual Machine"
 navTitle: "Single Node Installation"
-description: "Configure a simple Astronomer Certified environment on a single virtual machine."
+description: "Configure a simple Apache Airflow environment with Astronomer Certified on a single virtual machine."
 ---

 ## Overview